Promises made, promises kept? Trump's agenda remains a work in progress after 100 days

-WASHINGTON — The weeks since President Donald Trump returned to office have been a whirlwind of activity to show Americans that his administration is relentlessly pursuing his promises.
+WASHINGTON — Since President Donald Trump returned to office, every week has been a whirlwind of activity to show Americans that his administration is relentlessly pursuing his promises.

 With a compliant Republican-controlled Congress, Trump has had a free hand to begin overhauling the federal government and upending foreign policy.

 As Trump hits his 100th day in office Tuesday, his imprint is everywhere.
-But the long-term impact is often unclear.

-Some of the Republican president's executive orders are statements of intent or groundwork to achieve what has yet to be done.
-On Day 1, for example, he declared an energy emergency to spur production.
-But he's not promising a payoff until next year, when he told voters to count on a big drop in their utility bills.

-Trump's goals occasionally conflict with each other.
-He promised both to lower the cost of living and to impose tariffs on foreign goods, which will most likely increase prices.
-Other issues are languishing.
+But will it last?

-Very much unsettled is whether Trump has run up his scorecard lawfully.
-He has faced lawsuits over some of his actions, meaning much of what he's done could be undone as cases play out.
+Very much unsettled is whether the Republican president has run up his scorecard lawfully.
+Trump has faced lawsuits over his attempts to surge deportations, punish law firms and slash the federal workforce.
+All of that and more is being adjudicated in courtrooms, meaning much of what he's done could come undone.

 Here's a look at where progress on his promises stands: